 This relates to the person qualified to be baptized.
 Is it scriptural to baptize an infant; or must the subject be one who has heard and believed the Gospel?
 Many baptize infants who cannot hear the Gospel, and who have no wish, will, intention or hope in connection with it; others baptize only those who have heard and believed the Gospel, and who come to baptism desiring to yield to Christ as Lord, and are conscious of aspirations and intentions to live a new life.
 What saith the Scriptures on this point?

 The reader cannot do better than examine such a Scripture as Romans 6.
-Here you have an Apostle writing to Christians referring to their baptism.
+Here you have an Delegate writing to Christians referring to their baptism.
 It will be seen that he assumes that all of them came to baptism with a clear conception of what they were doing; with a serious moral and spiritual intention.

 In this chapter Paul is answering an objection to his previous teaching.
 This objection he first states as follows: "What shall we say then; shall we continue in sin, that grace may abound?"
 In answer, he appeals to a past experience he and his readers could alike look back upon: "We who died to sin, how shall we any longer live therein?"
 Note well what is implied, namely, that all of them could remember a time when they were active in sin, and also a change which he describes as having "died to sin."
 I need not say that he is not speaking of the death of the body, or natural death; but he is figuratively describing the literal fact, which was that their mind had been changed, they had ceased to live in and practice sin.
 This he describes as dying to sin.
 He carries the thought out by referring to their baptism as a burial.
 We do not bury the living.
 It was only when dead to sin that they were buried in baptism.
 "We were buried therefore with him through baptism into death, that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life."

-The Apostle not only appeals to the memory of his readers as to their death to sin, and their burial through baptism, but also to the expectation they had when baptized.
+The Delegate not only appeals to the memory of his readers as to their death to sin, and their burial through baptism, but also to the expectation they had when baptized.
 The whole experience here depicted is impossible in the case of any, such as infants, who are incapable of being conscious of sin -- of change of mind -- of definitely ending or putting off an old, and commencing or putting on a new, life.
 If now we turn to other places where baptism is mentioned, do we find this view of conscious moral and spiritual convictions and intentions on the part of those baptized confirmed?
 We do.
 The baptism of John was administered to those who confessed their sins and who could understand John instructing them to believe in the Coming One.
 The baptism commanded by Jesus was evidently for those who believed the Gospel: "Go ye unto all the world and preach the gospel to every creature; he that believeth and is baptized shall be saved, he that disbelieveth shall be condemned" (Mark 16:15-16).
 By this "Great Commission" Baptism is for believers of the Gospel, and so infants and unbelievers are excluded.

 Reference has been made in support of infant baptism to some households who were baptized.
 Dr. Beet, the great Wesleyan commentator, who therefore would naturally welcome proof that infants were baptized in apostolic days, in commenting on 1 Corinthians 1, writes: "That Paul is said to have baptized the three households of Lydia, and the jailer (Acts 16:34-35) and Stephanas, has been appealed to in proof that he baptized infants; on the ground that these three families probably contained infants; and that when Paul baptized the households he must have baptized the infants.
 But that these three persons, one a woman in business of whose husband nothing is said, had infant children, is far from certain, and a very unsafe basis for argument."
-After further remarks he sums up, "Consequently, these passages render no aid to determine whether the Apostles baptized infants."
+After further remarks he sums up, "Consequently, these passages render no aid to determine whether the Delegates baptized infants."

 We conclude that the New Testament is fairly represented by Romans 6, not only on the Action but also on the Subject of Baptism, in exhibiting that the Action is immersion or a burial and resurrection, and the Subject a penitent believer.